-Sewer Science High School Student participants annually
+Sewer Science High School and Middle School Student participants annually

 Million Gallons Treated Daily at Noman M. Cole Jr., Pollution Control Plant

 Million Gallons Reclaimed Daily

-Data for FY2017
+Data for FY2021

 Planning & Monitoring

 Financial and engineering planning are conducted to ensure funding and infrastructure are available to meet current and future wastewater needs.
-Analyses are conducted by the WWM Environmental Laboratory to ensure regulatory compliance with state and federal laws and to provide quality control in the treatment process.
+Analyses are conducted by the Wastewater Management’s (WWM) Environmental Laboratory to ensure regulatory compliance with state and federal laws and to provide quality control in the treatment process.
 In addition to laboratory testing, ecosystem monitoring in and around the receiving waters is conducted.
 WWM also administers the National Pretreatment Program which regulates industrial users of the sanitary sewer system in accordance with the Clean Water Act to protect health, safety and the environment.

 The county’s wastewater collection and conveyance system includes sanitary sewer lines, pumping stations, and flow metering stations.
 The county monitors these components to provide continuous sewer service to its customers and a 24-hour trouble response service for unforeseen sewer backups.